 Conflicting Decisions Create Uncertainty on Key Chapter 15 Issue

-In opinions entered within a week of each other in mid-December, the U.S. Court of Appeals for the Second Circuit and the U.S. Bankruptcy Court for the District of Delaware reached opposite conclusions on the question of whether a foreign debtor must have assets located in the United States in order for a U.S. bankruptcy court to "recognize" its foreign insolvency proceeding under chapter 15 of the U.S. Bankruptcy Code.1 These decisions, discussed in detail below, should be carefully reviewed by investors holding foreign distressed debt, as they draw into question the extent to which the automatic stay and other benefits of recognition of a foreign proceeding may be extended to foreign debtors.
-Such protections are especially important where similar protections are not available under applicable international insolvency laws or where such protections do not extend to foreign assets or enjoin foreign creditors.
+In their Bankruptcy Practice column, John J. Rapisardi and Joseph Zujkowski of O'Melveny & Myers, analyze two opinions, entered within a week of each other in mid-December, in which the Second Circuit and the U.S. Bankruptcy Court for the District of Delaware reached opposite conclusions on the question of whether a foreign debtor must have assets located in the United States in order for a U.S. bankruptcy court to "recognize" its foreign insolvency proceeding under chapter 15.